Bradleys Head walking track Sydney Harbour National Park foreshore

 Capture amazing views of Sydney Harbour as you bushwalk from Taronga Zoo, past Chowder Bay and onto Balmoral Beach.
 You’ll take in famous landmarks, the Opera House and the Harbour Bridge while boats and ferries sail past.
 History lovers should stop off at Bradleys Head to check out military relics including a battery built in 1839.

-There are cafes at Chowder Bay to buy lunch, or pack a picnic and roll out your rug at nearby Clifton Gardens.
-The beautiful Balmoral beach also offers cafes and is the perfect end destination to relax and re-energise.
+There are cafes and restaurants at Chowder Bay to buy lunch (Ripples Chowder Bay is especially popular for its water views), or pack a picnic and roll out your rug at nearby Clifton Gardens.
+The beautiful Balmoral Beach also offers cafes and is the perfect end destination to relax and re-energise.

 It’s a one-way track so you’ll need to organise transport at the end.
 Jump on a bus or ferry, or take the walk back to your car.

-Prepare to see a collection of locations that make Sydney alluring.
+Prepare to see a collection of locations that are postcard Sydney.
 You’ll trek through tree canopies and native bushland, and past secluded inlets and family-friendly rock pools.
 Look out for Aboriginal rock engravings by the local Cammeraygal people, and take a detour to the Grotto Point Lighthouse, an active beacon near Dobroyd Head.

 There are plenty of hidden beaches for a refreshing dip.
 Grab a bite to eat and a refreshing drink at the many cafes, restaurants and bars that bookend the walk, or along the way at Clontarf Reserve.

-Head west of Sydney’s CBD to North Parramatta and find a bushwalk that follows the edge of a decommissioned dam now called Parramatta Lake.
+Head west of Sydney’s CBD to Parramatta and find a bushwalk that follows the edge of a decommissioned dam now called Lake Parramatta.
 Take the loop and explore unspoilt bushland featuring wildflowers, shrubs, trees and grasses of the Sydney Sandstone Gully Forest.

 The bushland is also home to smooth-barked apple and blackbutt trees where sugar gliders and echidnas nestle.
-In summer you can enjoy a refreshing dip in the lake and other nearby facilities such as a playground, public toilets, picnic and BBQ area, a cafe and boat hire.
+In summer you can enjoy a refreshing dip in the lake and other nearby facilities such as a playground, public toilets, picnic and barbecue area, a cafe and boat hire.
+For a shorter amble, try the She-oak Track (1.5km return) or the Banksia Track (2.4km return).

 All the insider news, tips and inspiration you need to plan your next trip, delivered straight to your inbox.